What's the Major II-V-I Chord Progression - Guitar Lesson with Shapes , Tabs and Licks

 These chords (in their unaltered forms) are fundamental for a first approach.
 When they are grouped together they form the II-V-I progression.

 Dm7 | G7 | CM7 | % |

 Four note chords harmonization of the I, II and V degree of the C major scale.

-Any jazz guitar player must be able to fin and play quickly a II-V-I in any key.
-Here they are in twelve keys.
+Any jazz guitar player must be able to recognize and play a II-V-I in any key.
+Here is the II-V-I progression in all twelve keys.